cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   * 65536 to 4294967295 and -65537 to -4294967296 MUST be expressed
     only with an additional uint32_t.

-  Floating point values also MUST use the shortest form that preserves the value, e.g. 1.5 is encoded as 0xf93e00 and 1000000.5 as 0xfa49742408.
+  floating-point values also MUST use the shortest form that preserves the value, e.g. 1.5 is encoded as 0xf93e00 and 1000000.5 as 0xfa49742408.